Radegast-FFXIV/Warp-FX/README.md

 A suite of shaders that in no way make your game look any more appealing.
 Use them anyways.

 # Changelog
+## 1.3.0
+- Major Changes
+  - Added a new shader: Radial Slit Scan.
+    - Behaves similar to the animated version of Slit Scan, but by scanning a circle instead of a column of pixels.
+  - Added Blending modes to Slit Scan.
+    - Reminder: You will still need Blending.fxh from the crosire ReShade repo found [here](https://github.com/crosire/reshade-shaders/blob/slim/Shaders/Blending.fxh).
+  - Reworked Depth handling by replacing the Depth Mode and Depth Threshold parameters with Depth Bounds and Minimum Depth.
+This should make for much more versatile depth masking for the following shaders:
+    - Swirl
+    - Wave
+    - Bulge/Pinch
+    - Zigzag
+    - Drunk
+    - Slit Scan (Minimum Depth only)
+    - Radial Slit Scan (Minimum Depth only)
+    - Spliced Radials
 ## V1.2.4
 - Minor Changes
   - Updated README